dtim-upc/THOR/README.md

   - You need to UPLOAD the test data [**Masked_Text_Only_Test.json**](https://github.com/dtim-upc/THOR/blob/main/Dataset/Masked_Text_Only_Test.json) into the same directory as the code.
     - To run in **Colab**, upload it into the local cache directory: `'/content/Masked_Text_Only_Test.json'`

+**NOTE:** Running on the Colab might take up-to 3x inference time due to the slow I/O bandwidth of Colab.